Digital Society

 - Ongoing

-The Digital Society programme builds upon some of our recent work that has laid valuable groundwork for us to develop a workstream in this topic.
-For instance, the British Academy’s COVID Decade report, which examined the long-term societal impacts of COVID-19, touched upon how existing digital inequalities have impacted communities during the pandemic, and highlighted the value of digital infrastructure for local and hyper-local community responses to COVID-19, and the ways in which digital technologies can be harnessed for the benefit of specific communities during times of hardship.
-Similarly, some of the Academy’s other recent work has touched upon digital inequality and skills, for instance, our partnership with UCL Public Policy on Artificial Intelligence and the Future of Work, and our Childhood Policy Programme, which touched the impact of digital technologies on children.
+The Digital Society programme builds upon previous work such as the British Academy’s COVID Decade report, which examined the long-term societal impacts of COVID-19 and touched upon the impact of digital inequalities during the pandemic and the value of digital infrastructure for local and hyper-local community responses to COVID-19.
+Other previous projects include our partnership with UCL Public Policy on Artificial Intelligence and the Future of Work, and our Childhood Policy Programme, which touched upon the impact of digital technologies on children, and our project on Data governance.

 Technology and Inequality

-The project is led by a Working Group that includes Professor Helen Margetts FBA (Alan Turing Institute; Oxford Internet Institute), Professor David Hand FBA (Imperial College London), Professor James Nazroo FBA (University of Manchester), and Dr Carrie Heitmeyer (Government Office for Science).
+The year-long project was led by a Working Group that included Professor Helen Margetts FBA (Alan Turing Institute; Oxford Internet Institute), Professor David Hand FBA (Imperial College London), Professor James Nazroo FBA (University of Manchester), and Dr Carrie Heitmeyer (Government Office for Science).

-The work will specifically focus on understanding the relationship between digital inequality and existing social inequalities.
-It will examine how advances in digital technology can mitigate or exacerbate existing inequalities, as well as how existing inequalities pose challenges for access and skills related to digital technology.
-Insights from this project will inform a review of policy options regarding effective deployment of digital technology to achieve public objectives in the context of complex inequalities.
+The work focused on understanding the relationship between digital inequality and existing social inequalities.
+It examined how advances in digital technology can mitigate or exacerbate existing inequalities, as well as how existing inequalities pose challenges for access and skills related to digital technology.
+Insights from this project informed a review of policy options regarding effective deployment of digital technology to achieve public objectives in the context of complex inequalities.